NextronSystems/asgard-manual/administration/uninstall.rst

    C:\Windows\system32>rmdir /S /Q C:\ProgramData\thor

 .. note::
-   Line 3 and 4 are only necessary if the new service controller (on ASGARD 2.11+) has been installed.
+   Line 3 and 4 are only necessary if the service controller (on ASGARD <=3.0) has been installed.

 The commands above will: